opensupporter/queersync/README.md

 <img src="img/osdi-small.png" float="right"/>

-Queersync is an OSDI-based script that will automatically pull down recent survey question answers from Spoke, and insert them into VAN / Everyaction.
+Queersync is an OSDI-based script that will automatically pull down recent survey question answers from Spoke, and insert them into VAN / Everyaction, or other OSDI Systems.

 > Technically you can substitute any two systems that support the necessary parts of OSDI.

+Other things to be proud about

-You can configure a mapping between Spoke and VAN question/answers.
+* You can configure a mapping between Spoke and VAN question/answers.

-You can also chose not to map questions, but just do a match/create/update on the VAN side.
+* You can also chose not to map questions, but just do a match/create/update on the VAN side.

 > For just signups, leave the mapping key in the config.json

+* You can specify tags (nee Activist Codes) and lists for people to be added to.
+(If supported by downstream system)

 Set it up as a recurring cron job on your Spoke server to have the last N hours of activity pushed in to VAN.